-Open-to-Buy can be calculated in either units or dollars.
-However, it's best to use dollars since there are significant variations in costs between products.
+OTB can be calculated in either units or dollars.
+However, it's best to use dollars, as there are significant variations in costs between products.
 OTB is essentially the difference between how much inventory is needed and how much is actually available.
-This includes physical inventory on hand, in transit and any outstanding orders.
+This includes physical inventory on hand, in transit, and any outstanding orders.

-In order to take advantage of special buys or to add new products, some of the OTB dollars should be held back.
+To take advantage of special buys or to add new products, some of the OTB dollars should be retained for future stock purchases.
 This also allows the retailer to react to fast-selling items and quickly restock shelves.